WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 Preface

-Since the re-establishment of responsible government in 1949, Newfoundland has bound its sovereignty to its ability to connect itself—by sea, by air, and by signal.
+Since the re-establishment of elected Dominion self-government in 1949 and the peaceful transition to a republic in 1972, Newfoundland has bound its sovereignty to its ability to connect itself—by sea, by air, and by signal.

 Every harbour dredged, every airfield built, and every bridge reinforced has been an act of nation-building.